boopsboops/nhamunda-checklist/nhamunda-checklist.md

-## A preliminary inventory of the catfishes of the lower Rio Nhamundá, Brazil (Siluriformes, Loricariidae)
+## A preliminary inventory of the catfishes of the lower Rio Nhamundá, Brazil (Siluriformes)
 ------
 ### Abstract